Delekson/azure_cloud_photoshare/README.md

 container_name=<container name>
 ```
 ## Future Possible Features
+Currently I am working on moving away from using QT for the UI and shift towards using Flask to benefit from its light framework.

 My to do list to take the app further (features may or not be developed due to time constraints and resourcing availability):
 +Better front-end by potentially using AirBnB guidelines or Material-Ui esque
 +Accounts (general idea being a container per user)